zedd-1983/project_journal/Project_journal_zk.md

 time and date.
 I plan to expand the functionality today with additional buttons, to receive incident data as well as to re-jig
 the layout of the application, as it's a bit messy at the moment.
 I will further need to allow the application to change system
 time and date as well as properly handle the incident data and hopefully store these in a database.

+#### 06/04/2020
+I have made some improvements to the layout of the application, as well as added additional buttons.
+Next step is to figure out
+how to change the time and date of the Easysleep device from the application.
+This worked with the third party application mentioned
+earlier so it should be mainly work on my own Android application.
+Time, date and requested data now display correctly and not
+after one another.
+Strangely, the incoming data from the Easysleep come in broken into segments that I have to glue together in
+the Android application.
+Will need to look this over again.
+I plan to work on the changeDateTime functionality tomorrow.
+Once this is working I can start looking into the database stuff for
+storing the data from the device on the phone.